► New Revolution A-One reviewed

 Your hands grasp a carbonfibre F1-style cut-down steering wheel, upon which most of the car’s controls are sited.
 Dash switchgear is limited to colour-coded toggles for master, ignition, and starter while the wheel takes care of rear lights, radio, pitlane speed limiter and everything else.
 Its inbuilt screen has a variety of clear, well-designed displays to choose from, and it has a clever warning system, flashing messages such as low shift pressure, high oil pressure and so on as a yellow Post-It note-style message – click a button near your thumb to get rid of the message, and if it’s something serious it’ll tell you again.
 If it’s something really serious, it can automatically go into a limp mode or shut down the engine to protect the owner form a costly rebuild.

 What’s under the engine cover?

-A 3.7-litre Ford V6, developing 330bhp – plenty in a car that weighs 785kg, although with all that downforce the chassis can handle more, and a 400bhp version is planned for next year.
+A 3.7-litre Ford V6, developing 330bhp – plenty in a car that weighs 785kg, although with all that downforce the chassis can handle more.
+For 2020, power has increased to nearly 400bhp.

 If pure performance was paramount, the choice could have been a four-cylinder turbo, but reliability and usability was the goal.
 So instead of a peaky, high-revving four-pot there’s the V6, chosen for driveability and affordability, not least in terms of running costs.
 The engine should take 100 hours of hard use before it needs servicing.
 One of the development cars has done around 6000 miles (and they’ve been hard miles, trialling various lubrication systems and more), and the engine’s still going strong.